 Net investment income per share during the year ended December 31, 2021, increased \$0.08 from the prior year due to an approximate \$0.04 per share increase in net interest margin (total interest income less interest expense), as well as an approximate \$0.22 per share increase in dividend and fee income.
 The increase in dividend and fee income was primarily due to a \$1.0 million dividend from Pfanstiehl Holdings, Inc. and \$1.4 million increase in syndication fees compared to the prior year.
 The increase in net interest margin was partially offset by increases in management and incentive fees of \$2.3 million, or \$0.17 per share, primarily due to a \$1.9 million, or \$0.14 per share, accrued Capital Gains Fee.
 GAAP requires recognition of capital gains incentive fees as incurred, which includes recognition of fees on aggregate unrealized appreciation on investments.
 However, fees on such unrealized capital appreciation fees are not contractually due under the terms of the Investment Advisory Agreement.
-Incentive fees on unrealized appreciation are subject to reversal should such unrealized appreciation diminish prior to realization.
-Excluding fees on aggregate unrealized capital appreciation, as of December 31, 2021, there is no capital gains incentive fee contractually due and currently payable under the terms of the Investment Advisory Agreement.
+Incentive fees on aggregate unrealized capital appreciation, as of December 31, 2021, there is no capital gains incentive fee contractually due and currently payable under the terms of the Investment Advisory Agreement.